breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 First, you have to pick a project.
 One client can only participate in one project at a given time.
 [Click here](https://boinc.berkeley.edu/projects.php) for a list of all projects.

-I pick [Rosetta@home](http://boinc.bakerlab.org/rosetta/) for this guide because they are currently working on COVID-19.
+I picked [Rosetta@home](http://boinc.bakerlab.org/rosetta/) for this guide because they are currently working on COVID-19.

 First, you have to create an account at the [Rosetta Project Page](https://boinc.bakerlab.org/rosetta/create_account_form.php).
-Once you are logged in go to the section `Account Information` and click on `show` to see the `Account key`.
+Once you are logged in, go to the section `Account Information` and click on `show` to see the `Account key`.
 At the bottom, you will see a `weak account key`.
 Grab this one, we need it!

 ### Docker